redhottensors/ComfyUI-Prediction/README.md

 **Scale Prediction** - Linearly scales a prediction.<br>
 ``prediction * scale``

+**Conditioned Prediction** - Evaluate your chosen model with a prompt (conditioning).
+You need to pick a unique conditioning name like "positive", "negative", or "empty".
+(The names are arbitrary but may evenutally effect ControlNet if/when it's implemented.)

 ## Convinence Nodes
 **Scaled Guidance Prediction** - Combines a baseline prediction with a scaled guidance prediction, similar to CFG.<br>
 ``baseline + guidance * scale``